tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

   * `For` loops should especially be used if you know a process needs to be executed a specific number of times.

 * `While` loops should be used when you want a decision or behavior to be executed continuously until a condition is no longer `True`.

-  * Use a `while` loop when there's a specific condition that must be met in order for the loop to end.
+In other words, use a `while` loop when there's a specific condition that must be met in order for the loop to end.

-* It's important to note that while loops require an `iterator` to be created and incremented.
+* It's important to note that `while` loops require an **iterator** to be created and incremented.
 If the iterator is not incremented,the loop will not iterate correctly.

   * For example, in the following block of code, if `i` is not incremented, `i` will always equal 1.